Energetic Problems and Therapies:

 Oriental medicine and various energetic therapies view a CFS sufferer's main problem as that of energetic imbalance, of energetic blockages in the body's various meridians and of low qi levels and often a weak spleen.
 Whilst some people may view this as an additional root problem, it is a different way of describing the main categories of problems described on this web site.
 For example, low spleen meridian energy is another way of describing a poorly functioning digestive system, in particular the pancreas.
 Another example is qi stagnation and qi deficiency often resulting in a drop in blood pressure.
 Energetic problems have a corresponding biochemical and physiological impact on the body and may render the body sensitive to certain types of infection or toxic build up.
 Indeed, one or more of the above core problems will have a corresponding energetic impact on the body.
 An acupuncturist or shiatsu practitioner is able to get a picture of the body's energetic problems by looking at the patient's tongue and feeling the patient's pulse in each hand and listening to symptoms, and perhaps feeling the muscles and their tone through acupressure.
 Not all energetic therapies use the oriental medicine's concepts (Acupuncture, Shiatsu etc.) of energy precisely, for example Quantum Touch and Bio-Energy Healing.
 These may not view or perceive the meridians per se, but focus more on energetic blockages in different parts of the body where they are perceived and are worked on through the hands.

 In specific cases, energetic therapies will not be enough to cure a person, and require physically resolving certain specific underlying conditions (for example, toxicity, nutritional element deficiencies, harmful organism overgrowth, skeletal problems, extreme stress levels, etc.) or altering a very poor diet before they can work effectively.
 In many cases, skeletal/muscular/tendon/ligament problems will have a corresponding impact on the body's energetic system, and may slow or prevent recovery of a CFS patient.
 Some energetic therapies include a physical component or directly affect the muscles and skeleton.
 Other energetic therapies work solely with energy but have a profound effect on the physical body, muscles and skeleton.
-Such therapies are discussed on the
+Such therapies are discussed on the Skeletal page, but are repeated (word for word) below for clarity and convenience.

 There are clearly a large number of energetic treatments, and these cannot all be examined on this page.
 I am only discussing those therapies which I have direct experience of and can personally recommend.
 This section will expand over time when myself and my friend Aaron have tried further types of treatment.
 However, I suggest that the individual tries a few different therapies over time and figures out which therapy or combination of therapies works best for him or her.
 Clearly the success or effectiveness of any energetic therapy is reliant on the skill and attentiveness of the practitioner as well as the willingness of the patient to follow any recommendations made.
 As a general rule, it is wise to avoid alcohol, sexual activity (solo or otherwise!), stress, dehydration or heavy exercise after a session.
 So it is wise to take things easy after a session and to drink plenty of water, and not stay up too late.
 Consuming alcohol (or taking other drugs) and sexual activity (mainly applied to men) drain one's qi and are best avoided or kept to a minimum whilst recovering from long term illness like CFS.